Zaphod's Guide to Safely Consuming PGGB Plus

 Filter Type: Two ways to import and apply EQ

-PGGB Optimized: PGGB-EQ provides an option to import your EQ filter and apply them during the remastering process in a transparent fashion.
-PGGB does not resample your filters for different input rates, but instead creates new filters from scratch from the imported filters and applies them in a way that retains transparency and only alters the tonal balance when you choose 'Linearize phase for EQ' option.
+Convolution EQ: PGGB provides an option to import your EQ filter and apply them during the remastering process in a transparent fashion.
+PGGB does not resample your filters for different input rates, but instead creates new filters from scratch from the imported filters and applies them in a way that retains transparency.
+Use the 'Import (.wav)' button to browse to your stereo or mono convolution filter file in .wav format.
+If the convolution filter is mono, then the same EQ will be applied to both left and right channels.

 Once you have the exported .txt files, you can import them in PGGB EQ.
 If you wish to apply the same EQ for both the left and right channel, or want to import the left channel EQ, use ‘Choose Left or Single Filter (.txt)’ button to browse to the file.
 The Import button will now be enabled.
 If you wish to use a different EQ for the right channel, then use ‘Choose Right Filter (.txt)’ to browse to the right channel filter.
 You can then proceed to import the filters by pressing ‘Import Filters (s)’ button.
 The import of the parametric EQ filters will happen quickly (a few seconds).
 The supported filter types are listed below.